CtrlAltMech/BackThatNasUp/README.md

 # BackThatNasUp

-A configurable backup script to automate keeping your clients or servers backed up locally and remotely.
+A versatile, configurable backup script designed to automate local and remote backups for clients or servers, organized by directory groupings defined in the configuration file."

 This is still VERY much a work-in-progress.
 It backs stuff up via a config....that's all at the moment.

 ## Current functionality

 - Will generate a configuration file when running script for the first time (with or without arguments).
-- Will check to make sure all filepaths in config exist before running
+- Will check to make sure all filepaths in config exist before running.
-- Verify the local paths in config exist
+- Verify the local paths in config exist.
-- Verify servers are up
+- Verify backup servers are up.
-- Will run a dry-run to check what will be backed up.
+- Ability to run a dry-run to check what will be backed up with either a mirror or default backup.
+- Ability to run a live-run with either a mirror or default backup.
-- Will backup to all directories listed in the configuration file (with or without mirroring depending on flags passed)
+- Ability to backup to all directories listed in the default directory group DIRECTORIES.
+- Will backup to a user specified directory grouping in the configuration file.

 ## Requirements